MikeJBradshaw/react-redux-rxjs-example/README.md

 YOU DO NOT have to act on all the declared actions.
 Here we are, in other examples we will not.
 The actions you describe flow into this reducer.
 We look at the action type, and that action type will determine how to update the state.

-Look at the first example, case INIT. this action simply generates the random numbers to choose.
+Look at the first example, `case INIT`.
+This action simply generates the random numbers to choose.
 In the case of UPDATE_RANDOM_NUMBER this case sets your number choice and generates new numbers except for the last one, its the one you choose

 Because this is all synchronous data, there does NOT need to be an epic.
 What we have created is all that is needed for a react app to work